SuadeLabs/fire/documentation/encumbrance_type.md

 With regards to asset encumbrance the EBA [mentions][eba-report] repos, covered bonds and derivatives.

-For real estate collateral, we include real_estate:
+For real estate collateral, we include real_estate.

 *(Consider further enums, particularly with regards to more specific real estate collateral: liens, easement ...)*